 Note that once it is in place, and for whatever reason, the expectation of conformity to truth will be strongly reinforced because violations of it will have communicative costs.
 If I expect truth-in-fiction and truth to overlap in a certain region and find that they don’t this will create expectations about the work: the author moved the date of that battle or the location of that railway station, so something in the narrative is going to hang on that choice and I expend attentional resources on finding out what that is.
-If it was just a slip my attention has been misdirected and the author is guilty not merely of failing to minimize deviation from truth but of miscommunicating, as an incompetent speaker would be miscommunicating if they said “I have two children” without intending the implicature that they have exactly two children.
+If it was just a slip, my attention has been misdirected and the author is guilty not merely of failing to minimize deviation from truth but of miscommunicating, as an incompetent speaker would be miscommunicating if they said “I have two children” without intending the implicature that they have exactly two children.

 the author’s beliefs

 The overlap between truth and truth-in-the-fiction may be large but it is less than maximal.
 How it is that, having recognised that some particular proposition P is true-in-the-story, the reader is sometimes able to conclude that P is also true?
 One simple way is to consider P and judge it to be true on the grounds that it coheres well with what else one believes; given what I know about the standing of French culture in 19th century Europe the idea that Russian aristocrats spoke French has a certain plausibility, though not enough to make me confident of the proposition without further support.
 Another is for the details of the story to reveal a way for the proposition to be true.
 The credence you give to a proposition may rationally depend partly on seeing how it could be true; we raised our credence in the proposition that the Polynesian Islands were populated by people from South America after Heyerdahl’s expedition showed that the journey could have been undertaken with then available technology.
-How far this method of works in fiction is uncertain.
+How far this method works in fiction is uncertain.
 It does not seem to help with the case of French-speaking Russians in War and Peace.
 Assume that Tolstoy’s novel shows how Napoleon could have won at Austerlitz; this does not give much support to the proposition that he did win.

 Better support comes when we ask whether Tolstoy believed that Russian aristocrats spoke French and that Napoleon won at Austerlitz.
-Someone who wrote a vast and admired novel of the Napoleonic wars would be likely to have true beliefs about at least the more general, salient and verifiable aspects of relevant events; and given the already noted pressure to conform to truth, the author would probably not have deviated from what he understood to be truth in this matter, especially since the work gives all the appearance of being in the genre of the realist novel.
+Someone who wrote a vast and admired novel of the Napoleonic wars would be likely to have true beliefs about at least the more general, salient and verifiable aspects of relevant events.
+And given the already noted pressure to conform to truth, the author would probably not have deviated from what he understood to be truth in this matter, especially since the work gives all the appearance of being in the genre of the realist novel.
 Minor deviations from the known details of the battle’s course are more likely, given that such deviations might serve useful dramatic or narrative purposes, but intentionally changing the outcome of a major battle to suite such purposes would be a hard-to-justify violation of aesthetic economy.